Spain: The tax impact of distressed debt for equity swaps in Spain: the seeds of controversy are sown

+In Spain, a commonly accepted view is that the tax impact of a debt for equity swap is dictated by its accounting treatment.
+The swap can be made by increasing capital through the capitalisation or remission of debt, provided that, in the latter case, the creditor is, in turn, a shareholder of the debtor company (if the remission were agreed to by someone other than a shareholder, it would give rise to a gain).
 According to Spanish accounting rules, the remission of a debt to a shareholder should be recognised by the debtor directly in equity, with no effect on income.
 Thus, the rule equates this accounting treatment with that for a capital increase through debt capitalisation, which has traditionally been recognised as a contribution directly to equity.

 This rule has been qualified, however, by the Spanish accounting regulator (the ICAC), establishing two further criteria: (i) where there are several shareholders, the recognition of a remission by the creditor shareholder directly in equity will be limited to the amount remitted in proportion to the shareholder's interest, so that any amount in excess of such interest should give rise to a gain at the debtor company, and (ii) an equivalent accounting treatment would apply to a remission between sister companies within the same group, so that (a) the creditor sister company would derecognise its account receivable and recognise a refund or distribution of its equity, (b) the debtor sister company would derecognise the corresponding account payable and recognise a direct contribution to equity, and (c) the parent company would record its holdings in the debtor and creditor companies in a manner consistent with the accounting treatment given by those companies.